 If considered necessary, one or two security officers will suffice.
-There are no security issues in the Republic of Cuba; and MINREX will assign one or two visit coordinators.
+There are no security issues in the Republic of Cuba; and the Ministry of Foreign Affairs (MINREX) will assign one or two visit coordinators.

 No spouses, significant others, children, friends or celebrities.
 This is not a sightseeing visit and inclusion(s) will undermine the credibility of the visit.